 - Put them back gently!
 The best way is to lower a bucket into the water and let them swim out.

 - Children may only fish by arrangement with us and under your supervision.
 Their safety is your responsibility.
+Sorry, no lone fishing for kids – there must be an adult present.

 - No night fishing.